luftywiranda13/generator-bunny/readme.md

 ### 2. Recommended workflow

+As a project maintainer of many projects, you may want to standardize on a single commit message format for all of them.
 Follow these steps to maintain better project and have the ability to release it automatically.

 #### Make changes then commit those changes by running: